 - Relationship Building Time.
 10 Minutes

 - Discussion 30 Minutes

 - Discuss the reflection questions on Invitations 1-4.
-You can choose a few that stood out to you or can go through them oneby-one.
+You can choose a few that stood out to you, or can go through them oneby-one.
 Your preference!

-- Additional questions if wanted:
+- Other possible questions:

 - o How is God challenging you?

 - How is God asking you to create space for Him in your life?

+- Prayer 10 Minutes

-- Take any prayer requests, and specifically pray for each wife and her husband. - Homework: Read Invitations 5-8.
+- Take any prayer requests, and specifically pray for each wife and her husband.

+- Homework: Read Invitations 5-8.